steidani/steidani.github.io/README.md

 This repo hosts my personal website [steidani.github.io](https://steidani.github.io) via GitHub pages.
 The Jekyll template is [AcademicPages](https://academicpages.github.io/), which was forked (then detached) by [Stuart Geiger](https://github.com/staeiou) from the [Minimal Mistakes Jekyll Theme](https://mmistakes.github.io/minimal-mistakes/), which is © 2016 Michael Rose and released under the MIT License.

+This version is based on a modified version by [jwagemann](https://github.com/jwagemann/jwagemann.github.io).
 I modified the template to my needs.
 Please feel free to fork this modified version.

 # Instructions